Heart South

 Heart South is a regional radio station owned and operated by Global as part of the Heart network.
-It broadcasts to the south and south east of England from studios in Fareham, Hampshire.
+It broadcasts to the south and south east of England.

-The station launched on 3 June 2019 as a result of a merger between four sister stations in Hampshire and Dorset, Kent, Sussex and Surrey and Thames Valley.
+The station launched on 3 June 2019 as a result of a merger between four sister stations: Heart Solent, Heart Kent, Heart Sussex and Surrey and Heart Thames Valley.
+The station ceased on 21 February 2025.

 History

 Under relaxed OFCOM requirements for local content on commercial radio, Heart South is permitted to share all programmes between seven licences located in the ITV Meridian broadcast region.

 Previously, these licences broadcast as separate stations: